This site is not affiliated with any tyre shop or automotive brand. Prices shown are estimates last verified June 2026.

 When Walmart is not the right call

-A few situations where the $10 rotation is the wrong move even though it is the cheapest:
+A few situations where the $20 rotation is the wrong move even though it is cheap:

-For everything else (sedans, midsize SUVs, crossovers, standard fitment, no membership at a free-rotation chain), the Walmart Auto Care Center $10 rotation is the right answer in the US.
+For everything else (sedans, midsize SUVs, crossovers, standard fitment, no membership at a free-rotation chain), the Walmart Auto Care Center $20 rotation is a solid answer in the US.

 DIY break-even versus the Walmart price

-For owners who like to do it themselves, the break-even point on a DIY tire rotation versus paying Walmart $10 is at six rotations.
-A solid 3-ton floor jack runs about $90, a pair of 3-ton jack stands runs about $45, and a 1/2-inch torque wrench rated to 150 foot-pounds runs about $60.
+For owners who like to do it themselves: a solid 3-ton floor jack runs about $90, a pair of 3-ton jack stands runs about $45, and a 1/2-inch torque wrench rated to 150 foot-pounds runs about $60.
 Total starter kit, $195.
-At $10 per shop visit avoided, you break even on the gear at the twentieth rotation, which is roughly four full tire lives if you rotate every 5,000 miles on a 60,000-mile tire.
+At $20 per shop visit avoided, you break even on the gear at the tenth rotation, which is roughly two full tire lives if you rotate every 5,000 miles on a 60,000-mile tire.
 If you also do your own oil changes, brake pads, and other suspension work, the same toolkit pays for itself far faster, because rotation is just one of many jobs that needs lifted-vehicle access.

 For more on DIY rotation gear and step-by-step technique, see the DIY tire rotation guide and the tool rental break-even page.